Why was the WellSAT Updated?

 What is a "competitive food?"

 Section 3 addresses policies around "competitive foods."
-Competitive foods are foods SOLD or SERVED (for free) outside of USDA school meals.
-This includes food and beverages sold a la carte in the cafeteria, from vending machines or school stores, and foods served in the classroom.
+Competitive foods are foods SOLD outside of USDA school meals.
+This includes food and beverages sold a la carte in the cafeteria, from vending machines or school stores and any other sources on school premises.

 How long will this assessment take me?